Escape Room Theatre and BeyondOn July 29, 2020 by Joshua Kitz

 Beyond Escape Room Theatre

 As the years have passed we’ve continually challenged ourselves to innovate and find ways to make our theatre experiences even more engaging and immersive for our audiences.
-We’ve moved towards experiential escape room theatre, quest based experiences, and choose-your-own adventure theatre, and even flirted with more traditional murder mystery style theatre (no murder involved).
+We’ve moved towards experiential escape room theatre, quest based experiences, and choose-your-own adventure theatre, and even flirted with more traditional murder mystery style puzzles (no murder involved).
 All have had some basis in the escape room style puzzles that we started with.
 And, as Covid-19 changes the world, we will continue to adapt and evolve with touchless clues, mental rather than physical puzzles, and new experiences.

 I’ll talk about some of these shifts, and their productions in future blogs.
 Until then, see you in the past!